Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

 ```

 Since `gfx-hal` does not manage every peace of Memory, we need to define the Vulkan `surface`
-as manually managed, using `ManuallyDrop` struc.
+as manually managed, using `ManuallyDrop` struct.
 Also, we need to drop `surface` once done with it,
 i.e. when `BackendState` struct gets dropped.

 ## Creating OS Window